Separating Times for One-Dimensional General Diffusions: Separating Times for General Diffusions

-We need to introduce the deterministic time \(R\) to treat the case of two diffusions with two reflecting boundaries but without separating points.
-In this case \(U = V = \delta\) but the laws cannot be equivalent on the infinite time horizon, as both are recurrent (which reveals their structure on the long run via the ratio ergodic theorem).
-We discuss this issue in detail via Example~\ref{ex: BM with reflec bd} and Discussion~\ref{disc:180223a1} below.
+(b) It is possible to formulate part~(ii) from Theorem~\ref{theo: main1} without the deterministic time \(R\): \begin{enumerate} \item[\textup{(ii.1)}] If all points of $\on{cl}(J)$ are non-separating and the boundary points $l$ and $r$ are reflecting for one (equivalently, for both) of the diffusions, then $\P_{x_0},\Q_{x_0}$-a.s. $S=\infty$. \item[\textup{(ii.2)}] Otherwise, $\P_{x_0},\Q_{x_0}$-a.s. $S=U\wedge V$. \end{enumerate} The situation from (ii.1) needs to be treated separately, because diffusions with two reflecting boundary points are necessarily recurrent, which entails that they cannot be equivalent on the infinite time horizon.
+This is the only case where $\P_{x_0}\ne\Q_{x_0}$ but the separating time still cannot be captured via the set $\A$ of separating points alone.
+In Example~\ref{ex: BM with reflec bd} and Discussion~\ref{disc:180223a1} we discuss this issue in more detail. \end{remark}

-\begin{discussion} We see that, in order to apply Theorem~\ref{theo: main1} in specific situations, we need to compute the set $A$ of separating points in \(\on{cl}(J) (=\on{cl}(\tilde J))\).
-Given the above definitions this might seem to be a very computational task.
+\begin{discussion} In order to apply Theorem~\ref{theo: main1} in specific situations, we need to compute the set $\A$ of separating points in \(\on{cl}(J) (=\on{cl}(\tilde J))\).
+Given the above definitions this might be a very computational task.
 Fortunately, there are many interesting interdependencies between the notions, which allow to reduce the computations in many specific situations considerably.
 In the following, we collect several helpful observations.

-(i) If a boundary point $b \in \partial J (= \partial\tilde{J})$ is accessible for one of the diffusions but inaccessible for the other one, then $b\in A$ (that is, in such a case we do not need to verify~\eqref{eq:130222a1}).
+(i) If a boundary point $b \in \partial J (= \partial\tilde{J})$ is accessible for one of the diffusions but inaccessible for the other one, then $b\in \A$ (that is, in such a case we do not need to verify~\eqref{eq:130222a1}).
 This follows directly from Lemma~\ref{lem:130222a2}.

 (ii) The roles of the diffusions $(x\mapsto\P_x)$ and $(x\mapsto\Q_x)$ in each of the three building blocks in the definition of a non-separating point, namely, Definitions \ref{def: non-sep int}, \ref{def:130222a1} and~\ref{def: non-sep bound}, are symmetric.
 That is, in any of these definitions we can interchange the roles between $(\m,\s)$ and $(\M,\S)$.
 To avoid confusions, we sketch this in more detail. \begin{enumerate} \item[-] Instead of working with $d^+\s/d\S$ and $d\m/d\M$ one may use $d^+\S/d\s$ and $d\M/d\m$ to define a good (non-separating) interior point.
 Instead of $\beta$ we then get another function $\tilde\beta$.
 The relation between $\beta$ and $\tilde\beta$ is